Founded in 1819, Centre College is ranked among U.S. News top 50 national liberal arts colleges and is also included in

 Average class size is 18.
 No large lecture classes; normal maximum class size is 30.

-About 80 percent of this year’s first-year class ranked in the top quarter of their high school class, with more than half in the top 10 percent.
-The middle 50-percent range for ACT composite is 26 to 31; for SAT (critical reading and math only), it is 1150 to 1360, and for the new SAT it is 1220-1420.
-Of those reporting race, minority and international students make up 24 percent of this year’s first-year class.
+About 84 percent of this year’s first-year class ranked in the top quarter of their high school class, with more than half in the top 10 percent.
+The middle 50-percent range for ACT composite is 26 to 31; for the old SAT (critical reading and math only), it is 1150 to 1360, and for the new SAT it is 1220-1420.
+Of those reporting race, minority and international students make up 26 percent of this year’s first-year class.

 Choose from a variety of housing options, including traditional residence halls and transitional apartments.

 Centre has been No. 1 in the nation two of the last three years for percentage of students who study abroad.
 Approximately 85 percent of students study abroad at least once by graduation.
 Nearly 25 percent study abroad at least twice.

 Extensive program of visiting performances — most free to students — in our world-class facility.
 Or participate yourself in one of several major plays each year, choral groups, or instrumental ensembles.